arindal1/Dogs-Vs-Cats-Classifier/README.md

 `kaggle competitions download -c dogs-vs-cats`

-You can also download it from [Resources](#resources-and-external-links) and use it manually.
+You can also download it from [External Links](#resources-and-external-links) given below and use it manually.

 ## About the Code